Key takeaways

 Notify residents of new proptech installations

-Installing new property technology — whether it’s a new building entry system or smart locks on unit doors — will make your residents feel safe while renewing their excitement about your building.
+Installing new property technology — a new building entry system or smart locks on unit doors — will make your residents feel safe while renewing their excitement about your building.
 Explain the benefits of the proptech you’re installing, and give any relevant instructions they will need for operation.

 Creating an apartment newsletter is as easy as finding a template you like and filling in sections with information relevant to your property.
 There are hundreds of templates available via a quick online search.
 Finding the perfect template will make creating an apartment newsletter very simple, regardless of your background in writing print material.

-Alternatively, many property managers choose to hire a marketing agency to do all of this work for you.
+Alternatively, many property managers hire a marketing agency to do all of this work for you.
 Outsourcing is a good option if you and your staff are too busy to take on another consistent project or if you want to maximize the professionalism of your newsletter.

 Top 5 newsletter best practices